craigsloggett/personal-agent/README.md

-# Anthropic Agent
+# Personal Agent
-An LLM with access to tools, allowing it to access and modify things outside of the context window.
+An LLM with tool calling abilities, allowing it to access and modify things outside of the context window.